The Sudden Rise of Crematorium in the Philippines amidst the Pandemic

 The main question we have in mind is still, how much would cremation costs?

 Here’s an estimated breakdown of the cost and the pricing of each in comparison:

 First, the cost for funeral wakes and ceremonies range from PHP 10,000 up to PHP 320,000.
-In contrast, cremation costs round up to PHP 10,000 to PHP 20,000 for regular cremations and PHP 150,000 for powder fine cremations.
-Coffins used in traditional burials are priced PHP 3,000 as the cheapest wooden casket available and PHP 100,000 as the most expensive among regular bronze caskets; meanwhile, funeral urns that are used as in storing cremated ashes range from PHP 2,500 to PHP 80,000.
-Lastly, burial costs which include in-ground digging of graveyards range from PHP 1,000 to a minimum of PHP 18,000,000 if one is to be buried in estate lots; whereas, columbarium pricings span from PHP 500 to PHP 5,000 per urn.
+In contrast, cremation costs round up to PHP 10,000 to PHP 20,000 for regular cremations and PHP 150,000 for powder-fine cremations.
+Coffins used in traditional burials are priced at PHP 3,000 as the cheapest wooden casket available and PHP 100,000 as the most expensive among regular bronze caskets; meanwhile, funeral urns are used in storing cremated ashes range from PHP 2,500 to PHP 80,000.
+Lastly, burial costs which include in-ground digging of graveyards range from PHP 1,000 to a minimum of PHP 18,000,000 if one is to be buried in estate lots; whereas, columbarium prices span from PHP 500 to PHP 5,000 per urn.

 Crematorium in the Philippines